amperity/amperity-docs/amperity_reference/source/uid2.rst

 .. uid2-prerequisite-get-access-start

-To get access to the UID2 framework, you may sign up directly from the |ext_uid2_request_access| website or connect directly with your The Trade Desk representative (or UID2 administrator).
+To get access to the UID2 framework, you may sign up directly from the `Unified ID 2.0 <https://unifiedid.com/request-access>`__ |ext_link| website or connect directly with your The Trade Desk representative (or UID2 administrator).

 .. uid2-prerequisite-get-access-end